-Enter: calamine lotion.
+Enter calamine lotion.
 If you’ve ever used the thick pink cream, you likely associate it with remedying mosquito bites and rashes from poison ivy.
-The anti-inflammatory properties that make it a go-to for itchy bumps has transitioned into it sometimes being recommended for acne, too.
-But does it actually work?
+The anti-inflammatory properties that make it a go-to for itchy bumps have transitioned into it sometimes being recommended for acne, too.
+But does it work?
 We asked top dermatologists to weigh in on using calamine lotion as a spot treatment.

-HOW OFTEN CAN YOU USE IT: Apply to affected areas every 6 to 8 hours as needed.
+How Often Can You Use It: Apply to affected areas every six to eight hours as needed.

 What Is Calamine Lotion?

 The formula is actually quite simple—and a true skincare O.G.
-“Calamine lotion is a combination of zinc oxide (the same stuff found in diaper creams and sunscreen) and iron oxide (used to stop itching),” explains New York City-based board-certified dermatologist Shari Marchbein.
+“Calamine lotion is a combination of zinc oxide (the same stuff found in diaper creams and sunscreen) and iron oxide (used to stop itching),” explains Marchbein.
 It imparts a cooling sensation as it dries, helping to soothe irritated skin even further.

 Dermatologists won't recommend calamine lotion as a first, second, or third line of defense (or reactive treatment) against acne, but they say it likely won’t hurt either.
 But in today's skincare landscape, there are simply better options.
 Let’s dive in.